Travel the World With Grants Just for Educators

 • The National Association of Japan-America Societies offers Keizai Koho Center Teacher Fellowships for grades 6–12 economics, social studies, geography and history teachers to tour Tokyo and its surroundings.
 In 2019 the program featured visits to Japanese schools, companies and cultural events as well as opportunities to talk with students, teachers, executives, scholars and experts on Japanese society and its education system.

-• The English-Speaking Union of the United States offers TLab-UK, formerly the British Universities Summer School (BUSS) program, on the humanities in Scotland and England.
+• The English-Speaking Union of the United States offers Travel and Learn Abroad (TLab), formerly the British Universities Summer School (BUSS) program, on the humanities in Scotland and England.
 Past trips to Edinburgh and Oxford universities explored literature, creative writing, history and politics, and participants in the Teaching Shakespeare Through Performance program in London got a chance to perform on the stage of the Globe Theatre.
 U.S. teachers should contact the closest of the organization’s participating branches to apply for full funding.

-• The Jewish Foundation for the Righteous (JFR) selects Alfred Lerner Fellows for intensive Holocaust education in their Summer Institute for Teachers at Columbia University in New York City.
-Alfred Lerner fellows who complete the institute and remain active with their local Holocaust centers become eligible for an advanced seminar in New Jersey and the European Study Program in Germany, Austria and the Czech Republic, where 15 fellows visit concentration camps including Auschwitz, ghetto sites, survivors, rescuers and historians.
+• The Jewish Foundation for the Righteous (JFR) selects Alfred Lerner Fellows for intensive Holocaust education in their Summer Institute for Teachers at a participating Holocaust Center of Excellence.
+Alfred Lerner fellows who complete the institute and remain active with their local Holocaust centers become eligible for an advanced seminar and the European Study Program in the Netherlands, northern Germany and Denmark, where 15 fellows visit concentration camps including Auschwitz, ghetto sites, survivors, rescuers and historians.
 Programs do have a cost, but are heavily subsidized by the JFR.

 Program details, eligibility and application deadlines vary by program.